GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/8-lab.md

 For best results, follow the complete instructions for setting up your environment and using the TypeScript compiler in [LINK TO Module 01: Get started with TypeScript ].
 After setting up your environment, you can run any of the Lab setup or solution files in the "Developing JavaScript applications using TypeScript" [LINK TO the Developing JavaScript applications using TypeScript] learning path.

+Download the starting workspace at [LINK TO \code\module-02\m02-start] and edit the file **module02.ts** to complete the exercises.

 ## Exercise 1

-1. Copy and paste the following JavaScript code your TypeScript editor.
+1. Locate **Exercise 1** in **module02.ts**.
 2. Modify the code to add types to the variable declarations.
-The resulting JavaScript should look the same as the original example when you're done.
+The compiled JavaScript code should look the same as the original example when you're done.

     ```javascript
     /*  EXERCISE 1